pippim/pippim.github.io/programs/mserve.md

 another job is running that updates files in the Source or Target Location.

-*Note:* For Remote Hosts, the `cp` command is used not `scp`.
+*Note:* For Remote Hosts, the linux `cp` command is used not the SSH `scp` command.

-For cell phones the last modification time (used to compare files) may not be updated.
-In this case **mserve** creates a virtual filesystem to track what modification times should be.
+For Android mobile phones the last modification time (used to compare files) may not work properly.
+In this case, **mserve** creates a virtual modification time file to track what modification times should be.

 ---